 The principal dentist showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.
-The whole staff team had annual appraisals.
+The dental nurses had annual appraisals.
 They discussed learning needs, general wellbeing and aims for future professional development.
 We saw evidence of completed appraisals in the staff folders.